Virtual research studies, clinical trials & surveys are possible

 As researchers around the world race to respond to the COVID-19 pandemic, UR CTSI Co-Director Martin Zand, M.D., Ph.D., is rapidly adapting previous research to develop a potential diagnostic test that would require just a few drops of blood to detect the fast-spreading disease.

 This study successfully measures immunity for up to 33 strains of influenza virus.
-Twenty-one healthy volunteers were used to evaluate the feasibility of combining the benefits of at-home patient-centric sampling, with the mPlex-Flu assay.
+Twenty-one healthy volunteers were used to evaluate the feasibility of combining the benefits of at-home specimen sampling, with the mPlex-Flu assay.

 Wake Forest Baptist Health will begin a year-long random sample of its patients looking for coronavirus antibodies, an attempt to get a sense of how widespread the virus is and was in North Carolina.
-Neoteryx blood collection kits will be used in the study to sample 300 people in each of 40 counties — 20 served by Wake Forest Baptist Health and 20 served by Atrium — to build a large enough population.
+Neoteryx specimen collection kits will be used in the study to sample 300 people in each of 40 counties — 20 served by Wake Forest Baptist Health and 20 served by Atrium — to build a large enough population.

 Neoteryx’s Technical Director highlights the study details of the paper: Wang J, et. al (2019) Application of VAMS to measure multidimensional anti-influenza IgG antibodies by the mPlex-Flu assay.
 Journal of Clinical and Translational Science, 3: 332–343.

-Phosphorous is currently enrolling research participants in its study focused on validation of at-home collection of blood samples that will be sent back to the lab and used for the diagnosis of COVID-19 Infection via RT-qPCR and serum antibodies.
+Phosphorous is currently enrolling research participants in its study focused on validation of at-home collection of specimen samples that will be sent back to the lab and used for the diagnosis of COVID-19 Infection via RT-qPCR and serum antibodies.

 Neoteryx’s Technical Director highlights the study details of the paper: Qu.
-Y, et. al (2017) Capillary Blood Collected on a Volumetric Absorptive Microsampling (VAMS) Device for Monitoring Hydroxychloroquine in Rheumatoid Arthritis Patients.
+Y, et. al (2017) Capillary Specimen Collected on a Volumetric Absorptive Microsampling (VAMS) Device for Monitoring Hydroxychloroquine in Rheumatoid Arthritis Patients.
 Journal of Pharmaceutical and Biomedical Analysis, 140: 334–341.

 This easy-to-use format has two sampling devices, includes barcoding, and is enclosed in a specimen bag for convenient transport.